web-platform-tests/rfcs/rfcs/reftest-precondition.md

 From a logical point of you, you could set up all these tests to pass, since the UA has violated no normative requirement.
 However, this would give a false sense of comfort: for example, UAs that have not even implemented the feature at all would pass the test when you run them in the right (i.e. wrong) environment.

-It'd be a lot more accurate to report that the test was skipped, rather than passed or failed.
+It'd be a lot more accurate to return `PRECONDITION_FAILED`, rather than passed or failed.
 So far, there's no way to signal that.

 ## Proposed solution: use a waiting reftest and add a class on the root